This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Place the sugar, raisins and lemon slices (or juice and zest) in a quart mason jar.
-Pour near boiling water over the top to fill the jar to within 1 inch of the top.
-Stir to dissolve the sugar or honey.
+• Pour near-boiling water over the contents to fill within 1 inch of the top.
+Stir gently to dissolve the sweetener.

-• Once the raisins float, pour the sima through a fine mesh strainer and bottle in flip-top Grolsch bottles or another mason jar.
-Seal the lids tightly and store in the refrigerator.
+• Strain through a fine mesh strainer and bottle in flip-top Grolsch bottles or sealed mason jars.

 Nutrition